tprasadtp/bhoomi-grub-theme/README.md

 ## Additional notes for Fedora and OpenSuse [Aslo applies to RedHat, Suse, CentOS, Scientific Linux]

 The folder `/boot/grub2` is used in these cases to store grub configurations. replace `grub` with `grub2` in the paths mentioned above.
-Also, `update-grub` is not available on these systems(by default) You can use `grub2-mkconfig` to update the Grub cofig.
+Also, `update-grub` is not available on these systems(by default).
+You can use `grub2-mkconfig` to update the Grub config.

 If using BIOS,
 ```console
 sudo grub2-mkconfig -o /boot/grub2/grub.cfg
 ```

-UEFI,
+for UEFI,
 ```console
 sudo grub2-mkconfig -o /boot/efi/EFI/<distro>/grub.cfg
 ```

 ## Problems?

 1. I still cannot see `Found theme: /boot/grub2/themes/bhoomi/theme.txt` while genarating grub config.
     - You might have something like `GRUB_TERMINAL_OUTPUT="console"` in `/etc/default/grub`.
 Remove it or comment that line and theme should be recognized.
     - This is usually the case with Fedora and CentOS.
 2. Other Problems?